 Let’s support the less fortunate.
 With the help of a VA loan, my husband and I were able to purchase our first home not long ago.
 But there are many veterans who are not as blessed.
 According to the U.S. Department of Veterans Affairs, there were an estimated 40,000 veterans experiencing homelessness nationwide last year.
 If you know of a homeless veteran or wish to help end veteran homelessness, go to va.gov/homeless for ways to get involved.

 Let’s honor the fallen.
 For families of those who made the ultimate sacrifice, every day is Veteran’s Day.
 Every day is Memorial Day.
 Every day is a constant reminder their loved one is no longer with them.
 Let’s honor and remember those courageous men and women, not just on designated holidays, but all the time and every day.
 They will never be forgotten.

 And when we gather around the table later this month for a delicious Thanksgiving dinner, let’s remember to give thanks to our country’s heroic military men and women, many of whom won’t be enjoying that day with their families.

 This Veterans Day, thank as many vets as you can.
 They might be a little modest about it, but show your gratitude anyway.
 They deserve it.

-By Jeannine Cintron, a Staten Island mom of two who is beyond grateful to her husband and to all the brave military men and women who serve their country.
+By Jeannine Cintron, a Staten Island mom of two who is beyond grateful to the brave military men and women who serve their country.